pingidentity/terraform-provider-pingone/docs/data-sources/application.md

 - `acs_urls` (Set of String) A list of string that specifies the Assertion Consumer Service URLs.
 The first URL in the list is used as default (there must be at least one URL).
 - `assertion_duration` (Number) An integer that specifies the assertion validity duration in seconds.
 - `assertion_signed_enabled` (Boolean) A boolean that specifies whether the SAML assertion itself should be signed.
-- `cors_settings` (Attributes List) A single block that allows customization of how the Authorization and Authentication APIs interact with CORS requests that reference the application.
+- `cors_settings` (Attributes) A single object that allows customization of how the Authorization and Authentication APIs interact with CORS requests that reference the application.
 If omitted, the application allows CORS requests from any origin except for operations that expose sensitive information (e.g. `/as/authorize` and `/as/token`).
 This is legacy behavior, and it is recommended that applications migrate to include specific CORS settings. (see [below for nested schema](#nestedatt--saml_options--cors_settings))
 - `enable_requested_authn_context` (Boolean) A boolean that specifies whether `requestedAuthnContext` is taken into account in policy decision-making.
 - `home_page_url` (String) A string that specifies the custom home page URL for the application.
-- `idp_signing_key` (Attributes List) SAML application assertion/response signing key settings. (see [below for nested schema](#nestedatt--saml_options--idp_signing_key))
+- `idp_signing_key` (Attributes) SAML application assertion/response signing key settings. (see [below for nested schema](#nestedatt--saml_options--idp_signing_key))
 - `nameid_format` (String) A string that specifies the format of the Subject NameID attibute in the SAML assertion.
 - `response_is_signed` (Boolean) A boolean that specifies whether the SAML assertion response itself should be signed.
 - `slo_binding` (String) A string that specifies the binding protocol to be used for the logout response.